 - Select employees are taught how to maintain our machines to keep them running at optimum performance.

-We hope this helps - we'll have more for you soon on this topic!
-In the meantime, here's a video showing you some of the in-and-outs of skate sharpening from one of our most senior employees, who's been sharpening skates for over a decade now:
+Here's a video to show you some of the in-and-outs of skate sharpening from one of our most senior employees, who has been sharpening skates for over a decade now: